 - Wipe out the skillet from Step 1 and place it over medium-high heat.
 Add the oil, broccoli, onion, and garlic.
 Cook for 4-5 minutes or until the onions are translucent and tender.

-- Add the cooked pasta and cooked ground beef to the skillet, carefully folding into the cheese sauce and veggies until evenly mixed.
+- Add the cooked pasta and cooked ground beef to the skillet, carefully folding them into the cheese sauce and veggies until evenly mixed.
 Serve warm.

 - Store leftovers in the fridge for up to 3 days.